JHU-PL-Lab/www-fpse/coding_guidelines.md

   > For example, parse a string into an abstract `email` type exactly once instead of checking at every use that it is a valid email string.

 * [Source](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) (Alexis King, Nov 5 2019)

+### Put big ideas first
+* Use expression structure to emphasize the main idea. **The semantic center of an expression should draw the reader's eyes.**
+* Use pipelines with `|>` when the sequence of transformations is itself the important idea.
+* Pipelines are a poor fit for code with branching, shared intermediates, or one dominant operation.
+If the reader has to ride the pipeline until the last stop in order to discover the destination, then the expression is probably backwards.
+* A `let`-binding can separate data preparation from the important operation; `@@` can help put that operation front and center.
+Small pipelines are often still useful for preparing arguments.

 ## Specific suggestions